 The goal of the program is to raise the overall standards of care for the welfare of dogs.
 The Center for Canine Welfare hopes to help as many breeders as possible meet those standards for certification.
-The team will work closely with breeders and the dog breeding community to educate them on what is needed to swiftly and fully comply with these new and detailed standards.
+The team will work closely with breeders and the dog breeding community to educate them on what is needed to swiftly and fully adhere to these new and detailed standards.

 Breeders who wish to participate and become Canine Care Certified can register through the Center for Canine Welfare.